ummshsh/cmdblockbuster/README.md

 - [ ] Playtest variable levels up
 - [ ] 20G does not have a ghost Tetrimino function for you.
 When you see the Tetrimino on the ground, it’ll be too late.
 But if your movement gets fast enough, you’ll get more time to look at the NEXTs.
 Remember,
 - [ ] Refactor main class
+- [ ] If I elect to implement ARE, then I should also add:
+    - [ ] Initial hold system
+    - [ ] Initial rotation system
+    - [ ] Charging for movements and for hold

 ## 💡 Ideas to check
+- [ ] Make HistoryStack concurrent
 - [ ] Probably I do too many checks and code can be simplified
-- [ ] Initial hold system, Initial rotation system or charging for movements and for hold, probably goes with THAT delay on new tetromino entry
-- [ ] There is a short time gap between the Tetrimino placed and the next spawned.
-This interval is called the entry delay, or usually called ARE (a term in Japanese indicating “that” gap).
-This is a gap where you can charge your movement, so when the Tetrimino comes out, it will automatically shift in that direction.
 - [ ] Recongnize different BTB's
-- [ ] Make HistoryStack concurrent